ccb-hms/NHANES-metadata/code/README.md

 ## Creating a New Release

 The steps to create a new release of the 'NHANES-metadata' resource:
-1. Execute `get_nhanes_metadata.Rmd` to retrieve the metadata from NHANES.
+1. Execute `get_nhanes_metadata.R` to retrieve the metadata from NHANES.
 2. Execute `run_nhanes_utilities.sh` to retrieve ontology tables, ontology mappings and their counts.
 3. Create new release with the updated tables and file an issue in [NHANES repository](https://github.com/ccb-hms/NHANES).